 Also wash your body well with plenty of lukewarm water and soap.
 Pay special attention to your hands, fingernails, and whatever skin may have touched the plant.

 The rash can be very itchy and the temptation to scratch is strong, but scratching can cause an infection.
 Touching the blisters can also result in infection.
 Take lukewarm baths or cool showers to ease itching.

 See your doctor or dermatologist if symptoms don’t improve within 10 days.
-Poison oak rash can be diagnosed by its appearance.
+A poison oak rash can be diagnosed by its appearance.

-The oil can be contagious — you can have an allergic reaction by touching the plant or clothing or other objects that came into contact with the plant.
+The oil can be contagious.
+You can have an allergic reaction by touching the plant, but also clothing or other objects that came into contact with the plant.

 The poison oak rash itself is not contagious.
 There’s no oil in the blister fluid, so you won’t spread it from one part of your body to another by touching or scratching (although you should avoid touching and scratching).
 The rash doesn’t spread from person to person.

 Burning poison oak can disperse the oils in smoke, leading to severe respiratory problems and lung irritation.
-You should seek immediate medical attention if you’ve been exposed to burning poison oak.
+You should seek immediate medical attention if you’ve been exposed to burning poison oak smoke.